ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 {% endhighlight %}

 ### A decent solution of $$\mathcal{O}(N^2)$$ complexity
+The next two solutions are using sliding windows, either forward or backward, to find all possible substrings in a string.

 {% highlight python %}
 {% raw %}
 def slowLLS_forward(s: str) -> int: